 If your unit would like to host an event as part of the Diplomatic Discussion series, please contact Barbara Stephenson, vice provost for global affairs, at email@example.com.Diplomatic Discussion Events

 Partnerships with diplomacy, national security and foreign policy forums expand Carolina students’ access to senior practitioners, with opportunities for networking and career development.
-The Diplomacy Initiative partnerships include the American Academy of Diplomacy, an independent non-profit association of more than 300 former senior U.S. ambassadors and high-level government officials, and the Women’s Foreign Policy Group (WFPG), a non-profit organization that advances women’s leadership in international affairs and amplifies their voices through substantive global issue discussions and mentoring.
-We are also partnered with the American College of National Security Leaders (ACNSL), a non-partisan and non-profit organization which seeks to strengthen the United States’ national security initiatives by informing the debate, influencing decision-makers and educating the public.
+The Diplomacy Initiative partnerships previously included the American Academy of Diplomacy, an independent non-profit association of more than 300 former senior U.S. ambassadors and high-level government officials, and currently the Women’s Foreign Policy Group (WFPG), a non-profit organization that advances women’s leadership in international affairs and amplifies their voices through substantive global issue discussions and mentoring.
+We also partnered with the American College of National Security Leaders (ACNSL), a non-partisan and non-profit organization which seeks to strengthen the United States’ national security initiatives by informing the debate, influencing decision-makers and educating the public.